 Important Savings Tips for the 40+ Crowd

 Shovel as much money into retirement savings as you can.
-If you start saving for retirement in your twenties, the general rule of thumb says that you can get away with saving only 10 - 12 percent of your take-home pay.
+If you start saving for retirement in your 20s, the general rule of thumb says that you can get away with saving only 10 percent to 12 percent of your take-home pay.

-If you're starting in your forties, the general rule of thumb says you need to increase your savings rate to 15 - 20 percent.
+If you're starting in your forties, the general rule of thumb says you need to increase your savings rate to 15 percent to 20 percent.

 Does that sound daunting?
 Then try this: rather than focusing on the percentage of your take-home pay that you should save, decide how much money you want to live on per year during retirement.
 Multiply by 25 to figure out how much you need to save.

-$1 million may sound like a lot but remember: You don't need to EARN $1 million at your 9-to-5 job, you just need to GROW $1 million through your investments.
+A million dollars may sound like a lot but remember: You don't need to earn $1 million at your 9-to-5 job, you just need to grow $1 million through your investments.

 The most critical factor to help you achieve this is a long time horizon.
-The longer your money is invested in a retirement fund, the more it will grow.
-In fact, with an aggressive savings strategy, you can create a $1 million portfolio in as little as 17 - 20 years.
+The longer your money is invested in a retirement fund, the more it is likely to grow.
+In fact, with an aggressive savings strategy, you can create a $1 million portfolio in as little as 17 years to 20 years.

 Why?
 In a nutshell, the longer your money is invested, the more you can take advantage of compounding interest.
 After enough time passes, compound interest will allow you to double or triple your money.

-If your current job doesn't pay enough to enable you to save $1,500 - $2,000 per month or more, you may want to consider finding ways to earn money on the side.
+If your current job doesn't pay enough to enable you to save $1,500 to $2,000 per month or more, consider finding ways to earn money on the side.

 Small amounts make a big impact.
-If you can earn an extra $100 per week – perhaps by mowing lawns, babysitting, consulting, teaching or freelancing – and you can also trim an additional $100 per week from your spending habits, you'll save an extra $10,400 per year.
+If you can earn an extra $100 per week – perhaps by consulting, teaching, or freelancing – and can also trim an additional $100 per week from your spending habits, you'll save an extra $10,400 per year.

-In addition to earning more, spending less and building your million-dollar portfolio, you can also look for sources of income in retirement.
+In addition to earning more, spending less and building your $1 million portfolio, you can also look for sources of income in retirement.

-It is just one example of the myriad of ways you can earn extra money while you're retired.
+There are a myriad of ways to earn extra money while you're retired.
 You could also teach classes, consult, run a daycare, or work as a nanny.

-If you're in your 40's, you still have enough time to amass a $1 million portfolio.
-You've got at least 20 years left until your retirement date.
+If you're in your 40s, you still have enough time to amass a $1 million portfolio, as you have around 25 years left until your retirement date.

-But what if you're in your 50's or 60's and you realize that you've dramatically under-funded your retirement portfolio?
-Keep working.
+But if you're in your 50s or 60s and you realize you've dramatically underfunded your retirement portfolio, maybe your only option is to keep working.

 Unless your boss or your health forces you to retire, stay in the workforce for as long as you can.
-Each additional year in the workforce will provide you with more money that you can save for retirement, and your investments will have more time to grow.
+Each additional year working provides you with more money you can save for retirement and gives your investments more time to grow.